 Hiring locum tenens physicians and advanced-practice clinicians to fulfill short- and long-term needs is an effective strategy.
 Healthcare must also overhaul its current onboarding and training processes to sustain long-term operations and address the following issues:

 1. Understanding and Constructing Quality Care Operations

 For the past century, the U.S. healthcare sector has employed a fee-for-service approach.
-This approach, examinations, visits, and other services without reviewing the efficacy of those treatments.
+This approach incentivizes personnel to order more tests, examinations, visits, and other services without reviewing the efficacy of those treatments.
 Now, the sector is transitioning to value-based care, but not without some growing pains.

 As Madeleine Biondolillo, MD, vice president of population health management at the Connecticut Hospital Association, explained in an interview with Healthcare IT News, adhering to best practices and following national guidelines isn’t always enough.

 “With asthma, for example, you can teach a patient how to use difficult medications and have a longitudinal care plan and have a great communication system with care providers,” explained Biondolillo.
 “But if that patient is going home to an apartment full of mold or if they do not have the money to buy their medicines, then what?”

 How do healthcare professionals cost-effectively assess the effect a patient’s home, work, and recreational lives have on their health?
 Telemedicine may be one solution.
 If a patient is able to show a doctor parts of her home through a webcam, the physician may be able to determine problem areas within the home that are affecting the individual’s health.